 Eating street food in Trastevere is always a great idea.
 Today, the Trastevere street food scene ranges from international flavours to Roman and Italian snacks.
 This is also a great solution when all the restaurants are full you don’t have a reservation – grab some food to go and enjoy the streets of Trastevere!
 Here are some of my favourite street food places in Trastevere:

-Mammo Street Food – Mammo Street Food is a cosy all-day eating place in the heart of Trastevere, dearly loved by locals and tourists alike.
+Mammo – Mammo is a cosy all-day eating place in the heart of Trastevere, dearly loved by locals and tourists alike.
 While excelling in sourcing great Italian charcuterie cuts, wines and craft drinks, Mammò also serves international-style breakfast, brunch and lunch goodies for those hard-to-find flavours right here in Rome.
 Exceptional quality pastrami sandwiches and more, salads, wraps, burgers and pancakes are all available here, with dine-in, takeaway and delivery options too!
 The restaurant recently expanded to include pasta dishes and an impressive range of slow-smoked BBQ meats – just one more reason to eat in.

 Trapizzino – The brainchild of Roman pizza guru Stefano Callegari, Trapizzino serves a patented street food snack which has become incredibly popular in Rome.
 These mouth-watering pockets of pizza dough are stuffed with the sort of oozing fillings you’d usually see on a trattoria table – expect melanzane alla parmigiana, meatballs in tomato sauce, or hunter’s chicken, for around €4 per sandwich (and be ready to order two or three if you’re looking to substitute your evening meal).
 Expect a queue at peak hours.